psaikido/hugle.uk/pages/poems/anecdotes/260-leather-jacket.md

 huddling through the market
 I saw prominently displayed
-a leather jacket
+a rock & roll jacket
 red on the shoulders
 red on the elbows
 all beat up
-rock & roll
-and warm
+but lined and warm

 a sticker on it